DevDavido/performance-audit-plugin/README.md

 1. Login to Matomo as Super User
 2. Navigate in your Matomo Installation to `Administration` › `Marketplace` (categorized under `Platform`)
 3. Search for `Performance Audit`
-4. Click on `Install` and wait up to 1 minute for the installation to finish
+4. Click on `Install` and wait up to 5 minutes for the installation to finish

 You can also install this plugin manually by:
 1. [downloading the latest plugin zip file](https://github.com/DevDavido/performance-audit-plugin/releases/latest)
 2. Login to Matomo as Super User
 3. Navigate in your Matomo Installation to `Administration` › `Marketplace` (categorized under `Platform`)
 4. Click on `upload a Plugin` and upload the zip file from step 1
-5. Activate this plugin `PerformanceAudit` and wait up to 1 minute for the process to finish
+5. Activate this plugin `PerformanceAudit` and wait up to 5 minutes for the process to finish

 Note: If plugin upload is disabled, enable it in your `config/config.ini.php` like that:
 ```ini